 Step 7 – Choose the Stream tab and link it to the Lambda function.

-Step 8 – Now, add some entries into the table.
+Step 8 – Now, add some entries to the table.
 As soon as you start including entries into the table and save them, the Lambda service then triggers the function.
 This process is verified by the Lambda logs.

-[Related Blog: AWS Configuration]
+|Related Blog: AWS Configuration|

-To start working with AWS Lambda, you have to push the code into Lambda service.
+To start working with AWS Lambda, you have to push the code into the Lambda service.
 All the other resources and tasks such as Operating System, Infrastructure, Server, code monitoring, security, and logs are managed by AWS.

 Example to illustrate the working of AWS Lambda:

 Let’s study working with AWS Lambda with an example of how AWS S3 can be implemented using AWS Lambda.
-Let’s consider that the user is uploading an image in the website and the function is resizing it.
+Let’s consider that the user is uploading an image to the website and the function is resizing it.

 Image illustrating How AWS Lambda performs tasks in the back-end.